Fahd2025/multi-pos/docs/invoice builder/2025-12-09-company-info-page-implementation.md

 Build succeeded

 New Route Added:
-✓ /[locale]/branch/settings/company-info
+✓ /[locale]/branch/settings/branch-info
 ```

 ### Type Safety

 - ✅ All props properly typed with TypeScript
-- ✅ CompanyInfo and UpdateCompanyInfoDto interfaces used
+- ✅ BranchInfo and UpdateBranchInfoDto interfaces used
 - ✅ Service methods properly typed
 - ✅ No TypeScript errors or warnings